gsimon75-android/Android_TV_BootAnimation/README.md

 ### The updater Android service source

+... and continue searching within those sources.

 `./com/cvte/tv/api/CustomUpgrade.java:45:    private static final String PROP_BOOTANIM = "sys.cvt.burn-bootanim";
 `

 And here we are!
-That `CustomUpgrade.java` is quite straightforward, here is what it actually does:
+That [`CustomUpgrade.java`](CustomUpgrade.java) is quite straightforward, here is what it actually does:

-1. It catches the `MEDIA_MOUNTED` intent (sent when an USB stick is mounted)
+1. It catches the `MEDIA_MOUNTED` intent (sent when a USB stick is mounted)
 2. Checks if there is a `custom_upgrade/custom_upgrade_cfg.json` on the USB stick

-Its format is:
+Its format is like:
 ```
 {
     "burn-bootanim":    0,